Greaver77/valkyrie/Get-Valkyrie-Code.md

 ##Valkyrie Code and You
 ####A guide to fill your robot's soul

 There are two ways to get Valkyrie code.
 The first way is to use our precompiled Debians.
-These Debians will always be hot and fresh from our Master branches and we guarantee* them to be stable.
+These packages are created from the master branch and are fairly stable.
+The only times the master branch is updated is when we have a software release, or when there is a hotfix/patch for a bug.

 The second way to get our code, more appropriate for unstable features or live editing, is to checkout our source code from this github.

 ***